-For the text-centric branch, we directly use the original TextVQA questions, which are constructed from OCR-detected text regions.
-These include reading questions (e.g., “What word is written on the sign?”), which may require combining text and visual cues.
-We retain the corresponding OCR bounding boxes, enabling precise overlay of typographic attacks to create same-scene clean and attacked counterparts.
+\text{} For the text-centric branch, we directly use the original TextVQA questions, which are constructed from OCR-detected text regions.
+These include reading questions (e.g., ``What word is written on the sign?''), and may require combining textual and visual cues.
+We retain the corresponding OCR bounding boxes, which enable precise placement of typographic attacks when constructing same-scene clean and attacked counterparts.